-The Behaviour module of MoEngage Analytics helps you understand how your users interact with your web and mobile apps.
-You can use it to track events and analyse trends to measure the performance of your app and campaigns.
+The Behavior module of MoEngage Analytics helps you understand how your users interact with your web and mobile apps.
+You can use it to track events and analyze trends to measure the performance of your app and campaigns.

-You can compare reports to find out what kind of behaviour inspires retention and drives revenue.
-These are generally the behaviours that help users get the maximum value out of your app.
-You can use the insights to guide users towards these behaviours using MoEngage onboarding campaigns.
+You can compare reports to find out what kind of behavior inspires retention and drives revenue.
+These are generally the behaviors that help users get the maximum value out of your app.
+You can use the insights to guide users towards these behaviors using MoEngage onboarding campaigns.

-You can use Behaviour to answer questions like:
+You can use Behavior to answer questions like:

 - How many Monthly Active Users (MAU) or Daily Active Users (DAU) does my app have?